SpamixOfficial/OpenClick/README.md

 # Extra info
 If you find any bugs, report them!
 The project is written in python.
-And lastly, if you find something you feel like can be imporved, changed or just something you want to add, suggest it in
+And lastly, if you find something you feel like can be improved, changed or just something you want to add, suggest it in "ideas" (https://github.com/SpamixOfficial/OpenClick/discussions/1)

 # DISCLAIMER